 - complete 40 hours of experiential training each year of the program.

 You will also need two letters of recommendation.
-Please email the recommendation form to two (2) recommenders, such as teachers/faculty, community leaders, mentors, coaches, etc. and ask that they submit the letter of recommendation directly to Ms. Fuqua at email@example.com by April 30, 2018.
+Please email the recommendation form to two (2) recommenders (Recommendation Form), such as teachers/faculty, community leaders, mentors, coaches, etc. and ask that they submit the letter of recommendation directly to Ms. Karriker at firstname.lastname@example.org by April 30, 2019.